Let’s talk chia pudding!

 - NUTRITIONAL INFO: Chia seeds are small, but nutritious, and should be included in your heart healthy habits!
 Per 1 ounce serving (2 tablespoons) of chia seeds you’ll get 138 calories, 9 grams of fat (I strive for 3 grams per 100 calories but this is healthy fat), 10 grams of fiber (amazing!), 4.7 grams of protein (not too shabby).
 They contain a concentrated amount of the essential omega-3 fatty acid, although they don’t contain all the essential omegas like EPA or DHA, you’ll still get a good dose of the others at 5 grams.
 All their fiber will help aid in digestion and elimination.

 - Place ingredients in container or bowl and mix well.

 - Place covered in the refrigerator and mix every 1-2 hours until set, mixing just once or twice will do.
-Mixing is important since the seeds will fall to the bottom of the container, if not shaken or stirred every now and then it won’t set properly.
+Mixing is important since the seeds will fall to the bottom of the container, if not shaken or stirred every now and then it won’t thicken and set properly.

 - Keep refrigerated, will last up to 5 – 6 days.

 Above you’ll see the difference of before and after.
 The jar on the left has just been mixed together and the jar on the right is what it will thicken up to look like after six hours or so.